SWProjectSpace/SWProjectSpace/README.md

 - 👋 Hi, I’m @SWProjectSpace
-- I am a Computer Science student at the University of Georgia.
+- I'm a software engineer based in Atlanta, GA.
 - This profile serves as my digital portfolio hub for my ongoing side projects.

 <!---